rafidalwahid/next.js_project_management/codebase-problems.md

 3. **Missing Database Indexes**: Some frequently queried fields lack database indexes, potentially impacting performance.

 4. **Conflicting Seed Files**: Multiple seed files exist in different locations, contradicting the user's preference for a single unified seed file.

+5. **Database Reset Concerns**: There's confusion about what happens to permissions when the database is reset, indicating potential issues with the seeding process.

 ## 8. UI/UX Issues